zarecor60/nixpkgs/doc/languages-frameworks/haskell.section.md

     …
 ```

-As you can see, the environment contains a GHC which is , so it finds all
+As you can see, the environment contains a GHC which is set up so it finds all
 dependencies of `random`.
 Since nixpkgs only relies on `Setup.hs` for actually
 building the package, the environment doesn't contain familiar development tools
 like `cabal-install`.
 If you have it installed on your system anyway, it will